comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 - [End-to-end Sequence Labelling via Bi-directional LSTM-CNNs-CRF (Ma and Hovy 2016)](http://www.aclweb.org/anthology/P16-1101)

-At time of writing there are already new proposed methods, published in 2017 and 2018, which are currently the state-of-the-art, but I will leave these for another blog post, for now I just wanted to dissect and understand something from the ones listed above :-)
+At time of writing there are newer methods, published in 2017 and 2018, which are currently the state-of-the-art, but I will leave these for another blog post.

 ## [Bidirectional LSTM-CRF Models for Sequence Tagging (2015)](https://arxiv.org/pdf/1508.01991v1.pdf)

 ### __Architecture__

-This was, to the best of my knowledge, the first work to apply a bidirectional-LSTM-CRF architecture for sequence tagging.
-The idea is to use two LSTMs, one reading each word in a sentence from beginning to end and another reading the same but from end to beginning, producing for each word, a vector representation made from both the un-folded LSTM (i.e., forward and backward) read up to that word.
-There is this intuition that the vector for each word will take into account the words read/seen before, on both directions.
+This is, to the best of my knowledge, the first work to apply a bidirectional-LSTM-CRF architecture to sequence tagging.
+The idea is to use two LSTMs, one reading each word in a sentence from beginning to end and another reading from the end to the beginning.
+For each word, the Bi-LSTM produces a vector representation made from the un-folded LSTM state, i.e. forward and backward model up to that word.
+The intuition behind the architechture is that hidden state vector for each word will take into account the words seen before, in both directions, thus creating a contextual encoding of each word.

-There is no explicit mention in the paper on how the vectors from each LSTM are combined to produce a single vector for each word, I will assume that they are just concatenated.
+The authors do not mention how the vectors from each LSTM are combined to produce a single vector for each word, I will assume that the vectors are simply concatenated.

-This bidirectional-LSTM architecture is then combined with a CRF layer at the top.
-A Conditional Random Field (CRF) layer has a state transition matrix as parameters, which can be used to efficiently use past attributed tags in predicting the current tag.
+The bidirectional-LSTM architecture is combined with a Conditional Random Field (CRF) layer at the top.
+A CRF layer has a state transition matrix as its parameters; the state transition matrix encodes the probability of moving from one state to another.
+In the context of sequence tagging, this means, for instance, applying the _organization_ tag after a _person_ tag.
+This transition matrix this can be used to integrate information about previously predicted tags when predicting the current tag.

 <center>
 <figure>
   <img style="width: 55%; height: 55%" src="/images/2018_10_21/2018-10-21_A_bi-LSTM-CRF_model.png">